koldunovn/koldunovn.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Nikolay Koldunov - oceanographer and climate scientist, trying to understand our planet’s dynamics and making complex climate data accessible to everyone.
-My journey has taken me from the icy seas of the Arctic to supercomputers, where I use high-resolution models (and recently AI) to predict and understand climate change.
+Hi, I’m Nikolay Koldunov - an oceanographer and climate scientist working to understanding our planet’s dynamics and making complex climate data accessible to everyone.
+I use high-resolution models (and recently, AI) on supercomputers to predict and analyze climate change.

-I work at the [Alfred Wegener Institute](https://www.awi.de/), where I focus on high-resolution climate modeling, developing systems powered by large language models, and play with AI-based weather and climate models.
-I also enjoy creating data visualizations and sharing knowledge through teaching.
-You can explore more about these topics through the links above!
+At the [Alfred Wegener Institute](https://www.awi.de/), I focus on high-resolution climate modeling, developing systems powered by large language models, and experimenting with AI-based weather and climate models.
+I also enjoy creating data visualizations and teaching.
+Check out the links above to learn more!